mwanji/humpty/README.md

 </html>
 ````

-## Usage
+## Resources

+humpty is a modular system composed of resources.
+There are several kinds of resources: Bundles and Assets, Processors, Resolvers and Caches.

 ### Bundles and Assets

 A Bundle is a named list of files that are accessed and processed together.
 The result is made available at the URL defined by the `name` property.
-The files and the order in which they are processed are set in the `assets` property.
+The `name` must contain a file extension.
+The files and the order in which they are processed are set in the `assets` array.

 Each asset may have a prefix identifying its type:

-* `<no prefix>`: This is the default, meaning the asset is in a WebJar.
+* `<no prefix>`: This is the default and indicates that the asset is in a [WebJar](http://webjars.org).
 This can be just a file name if there is no ambiguity, or a longer path if the are other files with the same name, eg. `smoothness/theme.css` in the case of JqueryUI.
 * `/`: The asset is available via URL.
-This must be the full path after the context path.
+This must be the full path, relative to the context path.

 If an asset does not have an extension, it will use the one in the name of the bundle.